Skip to main content

 Quoting strategy

 Quoting on WhiteBIT uses limit orders placed via individual endpoints or POST /api/v4/order/bulk (up to 20 limit orders per request), paired with the depth and bookTicker WebSocket channels for price input.
 Bulk vs individual: bulk reduces wire and auth overhead and gives atomic same-timestamp placement of a quote ladder.
 The bulk response only returns once every leg in the batch is processed.
 Pipelined individual orders give faster per-leg acknowledgment for clients optimized for that pattern.
 Use bulk for atomic quote refreshes and less-optimized clients; use individual orders when lowest per-leg ack latency matters most.
 RPI mode: Each order item in /order/bulk can set rpi: true to enable Retail Price Improvement (RPI) mode.
 RPI orders are post-only and hidden from public depth and bookTicker feeds.
 They remain visible in the exchange UI order book (web/mobile) — capturing UI-driven retail flow rather than algorithmic flow consuming the public feed.
 RPI executions use an account-specific fee or rebate model.
 Incompatible with ioc.
 RPI is a flow-segmentation tool, not a default MM primitive — fit depends on volume targets and the account’s fee arrangement.
 See the API Reference and glossary entry.
 Real-time orderbook: Subscribe to the depth WebSocket channel for real-time orderbook updates.
 See the WebSocket Quickstart.
 Order modify: POST /api/v4/order/modify — change an existing order’s price, amount, or activation price.
 The matching engine internally cancels the original order and creates a replacement with a new orderId, so modify does NOT preserve queue priority.
 Use clientOrderId as the stable identifier across modifications.
 Identify the target by orderId OR clientOrderId — never both.
 See the API Reference.
 For how the engine sequences orders — price-time priority, participant fairness, and latency factors — see Matching engine.
-Kill-switch (circuit breaker): POST /api/v4/order/kill-switch — sets a timeout; if the endpoint is not called again before it expires, the kill-switch cancels every active order on the account.
+Kill-switch (circuit breaker): POST /api/v4/order/kill-switch — sets a per-market timeout of 5–600 seconds; if the endpoint is not called again before it expires, the kill-switch cancels every open order on that market.
+Quoting several markets requires one timer per market.
 The deadman trigger for process crashes, lost connectivity, and operator absence.
 See the API Reference.

-• Configuration: set the timeout period; the timer resets on each API call to the kill-switch endpoint
+• Configuration: set the timeout (5–600 seconds); each call to the endpoint resets the timer; timeout: null deletes it

-• Scope: pass the optional types array ("spot", "margin", "futures") to restrict the breaker to a subset of order types — useful when running spot market-making alongside futures positions you do not want to kill
+• Scope: pass the optional types array ("spot", "margin", "futures") to restrict the breaker to a subset of order types — useful when spot market-making runs alongside futures positions whose protective orders must stay on the book

 • Check status: POST /api/v4/order/kill-switch/status — see the API Reference